The Trick To Building Your

 Each business owner is more than willing to tell you their story if you just ask while accepting their cards.

 The environment is also more comforting to them.
 They are in the “driver’s seat” at this event.
 This makes it easier for them to open up to you.
 Plus, you don’t have your camera, which can also be intimidating.
-I know this life hack is about building your go-bag but you can also start building relationships while you’re there.
+I know this life hack is about building your on-the-go bag, but you can also start building relationships while you’re there.

 Now back to the bag…